About KPMG Corporate Finance deals

-In first half of 2021, it's fair to say that COVID-19 has accelerated a change in the market's approach.
-Across the country we're seeing deal activity moving at such pace that we're a long way ahead of where we were last year, with more deals completed in the pipeline than ever which is largely an indication of pent up demand and in Q1 2021, a rush to complete deals before a potential change to CGT.
+In 2021, it's fair to say that COVID-19 accelerated a change in the market's approach.
+Across the country we saw deal activity moving at such pace that we're a long way ahead of where we were in 2020, with unprecedented deal activity largely due to pent up demand and a real spike in Q1 2021, as companies rushed to complete deals before a potential change to Capital Gains Tax (CGT).

-- Continuing M&A trends including: Low interest rates encouraging strong interest in UK businesses from UK & overseas investors; larger corporates looking to sell off non-core assets to support their balance sheets; & the IPO market being another strong option for realising value.
+- Continuing M&A trends including: Low interest rates as well as a strong recovery of the UK economy due to an effective vaccine roll out will encourage strong interest in UK businesses from UK & overseas investors; larger corporates will continue to sell off non-core assets to support their balance sheets & meet ESG pressures; & the IPO market being another strong option for realising value.

 Head of Corporate Finance, UK